sannae/the-notebook/docs/index.md

 ## About this documentation

 This notebook is a collection of ideas, code snippets, projects, interesting articles, links to blog posts, and anything else catching my attention.
+Basically it's my [🌱 digital garden](https://joelhooks.com/digital-garden).

+> 📖 _"By relying on an internal database (or “second brain”) they can reduce their reliance on external search engines.
+I've found when encountering a similar issue it is often more efficient to reference my own notes as I’ve already written them in a way that makes sense to me rather than to go through the process of parsing through search results until I encounter what I am looking for and then go through the process of translating how it’s written into a mental model that works for me."_ -- M.Powell, [The ReadME Project](https://github.com/readme/guides/private-documentation).

+##

 ### Workflow behind these docs